joelvardy/joelgonewild.com/readme.md

 # Travel Blog

-This is a blog initially built to be ready for my 2014 Icelandic trip, however, if it works well, I plan to use it again in future trips.
+This is a blog initially built to document my 2014 Icelandic trip however I have since used it to document several trips I've been on both since and also previous trips.

 ## Development

-I'm using per-project Homestead configuration, to develop locally you should use the commands below:
+I'm using per-project Homestead configuration, to develop locally you should use the commands below to set up the project initially:

 ```
 composer install
 npm install
+php vendor/bin/homestead make
+# Update details in ./Homestead.yaml
+echo 192.168.10.13 joelgonewild.dev | sudo tee -a /etc/hosts
 vagrant up
-echo 192.168.10.13 joelgonewild.dev | sudo tee -a /etc/hosts
-gulp watch
 ```

+To have the assets automatically build based on changes (for development) run: `npm run watch`

+To generate the assets before commiting any code: `npm run production`

 ## Deployment